Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/301__MarketPrice__PriorityChange/ReadMe.txt

 Distribution Server.

-The 301__MarketPrice__PriorityChange showcases reissue for priority feature of Omm Consumer.
+The 301__MarketPrice__PriorityChange showcases reissue for priority feature of OMM Consumer.
 This application arbitrarily chooses to modify item's priority after receiving an open ok status on this item's refresh.